ryeash/assist/README.md

 ### Primary

-In instances where you have multiple qualified factory methods returning the same type, you can mark one of them as primary:
+In case you have multiple qualified factory methods returning the same type, you can mark one of them as primary:
 ```java
 public class AppConfig {